 NES typically employs specialized models fine-tuned for edit prediction to generate suggestions based on the assembled context.
 These models generally output a modified version of the provided code context.
 However, integrating these raw textual predictions requires a parsing layer to translate them into actionable IDE operations.

-In IDEs, NES models encapsulate the predicted code within special markers (e.g., \func{<|editable\_region\_start|>} and \func{<|editable\_region\_end|>}).
+In IDEs, NES models delimit the predicted code with a pair of special markers, such as \func{<|editable\_region\_start|>} at the beginning and \func{<|editable\_region\_end|>} at the end.
 The parser isolates this region and performs a diff algorithm against the original input to determine the precise edits (insertions, deletions, or replacements).
 These suggestions are then visualized in the editor via ghost text or gutter indicators.
 Developers can accept the suggestion by pressing ``Tab'' or dismiss it with ``Escape''.
 For edits that extend beyond the current viewport or across files, the system proactively prompts navigation, allowing the user to review changes at the target location before acceptance.
 Once accepted, the suggestions are applied directly to the codebase.
 Notably, these tools implement a \textbf{No-Op Edit} mechanism to prevent suggesting irrelevant changes, where the model returns an empty token sequence.
-Users can continue editing ``Tab by Tab'' without disruption until meet the end of their modification intent. \autoref{fig:NES_architecture} illustrates this interaction flow.
-Unlike traditional completion, the multi-line and cross-file capabilities of NES substantially increase the complexity of the verification process.
-This added cognitive load can negatively impact security, as developers may become fatigued and less likely to rigorously inspect extensive or distributed code changes.
+Users can continue editing ``Tab by Tab'' without disruption until meet the end of their modification intent. \figlight{\autoref{fig:NES_architecture}} illustrates this interaction flow.
+Unlike traditional completion, the multi-line and cross-file capabilities of NES may substantially increase the verification complexity, raising cognitive load and making developers less likely to rigorously inspect extensive or cross-file changes.